 What are the oil spill taxes?

-The oil spill response tax and the oil spill administration tax are taxes on the receipt of crude oil or petroleum products at a marine terminal in Washington from a waterborne vessel or barge operating on the navigable waters of Washington.
-The tax is imposed on the person who owns the crude oil or petroleum products when the crude oil or petroleum products are received in the storage tanks of a marine terminal.
+The oil spill response tax and the oil spill administration tax are taxes on the receipt of crude oil or petroleum products at a marine terminal in Washington from a waterborne vessel or barge operating on the navigable waters of Washington or at a bulk rail terminal in Washington.
+The tax is imposed on the person who owns the crude oil or petroleum products when the crude oil or petroleum products are received in the storage tanks.

 Both taxes are paid either:

-- directly to the marine terminal operator, or
+- directly to the marine terminal operator or bulk terminal operator, or

 - by a taxpayer who has been issued a direct payment certificate.